AdobeDocs/experience-manager-release-information.en/help/documentation-updates.md

   <tr>
    <td>Apr 13, 2020</td>
    <td>Asset versioning</td>
-   <td>Updated content and video on how to create, preview, and revert to <a disablelinktracking="false" href="https://docs.adobe.com/content/help/en/experience-manager-65/assets/managing/managing-assets-touch-ui.html#asset-versioning" target="_blank">versions of assets in AEM</a>.</td>
+   <td>Updated content and video on how to create, preview, and revert to <a href="https://docs.adobe.com/content/help/en/experience-manager-65/assets/managing/managing-assets-touch-ui.html#asset-versioning" target="_blank">versions of assets in AEM</a>.</td>
   </tr>
   <tr>
    <td>Apr 13, 2020</td>
    <td>Asset processing</td>
    <td>A new overview is added about how workflows are used for processing assets.
-Also, a new topic describes how to <a disablelinktracking="false" href="https://docs.adobe.com/content/help/en/experience-manager-65/assets/using/assets-workflow.html" target="_blank">auto-trigger workflow to process assets</a>.<br /> </td>
+Also, a new topic describes how to <a href="https://docs.adobe.com/content/help/en/experience-manager-65/assets/using/assets-workflow.html" target="_blank">auto-trigger workflow to process assets</a>.<br /> </td>
   </tr>
   <tr>
    <td>30 Mar 2020</td>